AdwaysDev/CDK/doc/overview.md

 </pre>

 <p>
 Default: This parameter is false.
-There an overlay over your enrichment which will catch users actions and click. <br>
+There is an overlay over your enrichment which will catch users actions and click. <br>
-This overlay allow Adways library to nativelly works with hotspots and fire linked actions (such as: open an enrichment, play/pause/seek on video, open links...)
+This overlay allows Adways library to natively works with hotspots and fire linked actions (such as: open an enrichment, play/pause/seek on video, open links...)
 </p>

 <h4>Use properties to create variables within Adways Studio.</h4>